Radiotherapy and pregnancy

 Radiotherapy is never given to the pelvic area during pregnancy.

-You must wait until you are 14 weeks pregnant to have chemotherapy, and until after the birth to have radiotherapy.
-This wait to have treatment may be a serious risk to your health.
+If you decide to continue with the pregnancy, you must wait until you are 14 weeks pregnant to have chemotherapy.
+You must wait until after the birth for radiotherapy.
+This may be a serious risk to your health.
+Your doctors and nurses will give you a lot of support to help you to cope.

-You have radiotherapy after the baby is born.
+If you are later in your pregnancy, you will start chemotherapy straight away.
+You then have radiotherapy after the baby is born.

 This information was produced in partnership with Mummy's Star.